MackyMaguire/ViT-fine-tuning-with-ColossalAI/README.md

 ## Dataset

-In this example, we will be finetuning a [ViT-base](https://huggingface.co/google/vit-base-patch16-224) model on this [dataset](https://huggingface.co/datasets/beans).
-This dataset contains more than 8000 images of bean leaves and is for the image classification task into 3 labels: ['angular_leaf_spot', 'bean_rust', 'healthy'].
+In this example, we will be finetuning a [ViT-base](https://huggingface.co/google/vit-base-patch16-224) model on this [dataset](https://huggingface.co/datasets/beans), with more than 8000 images of bean leaves.
+This dataset is for image classification task and there are 3 labels: ['angular_leaf_spot', 'bean_rust', 'healthy'].

 ## Run fine-tuning